CCSI-Toolset/measurement-optimization/README.md

 - Step 1: run `kinetics_MO.py`
 - Step 2: with `mip_option` and `objective`, choose to run the A-optimality or D-optimality, mixed-integer or relaxed problem
-- Step 3: with `budget_ranges`, set up the budget ranges as you want to try.
+- Step 3: with `rerun_all_paper_results`, set up the budget ranges as you want to try.
 The first three budgets will run as a test.

-  Suggested ranges:
+  If `rerun_all_paper_results`: we use the budget range [1000, 5000] with a 400 discretization,

-  In our results, we use the budget range [1000, 5000] with a 100 discretization, i.e. [1000, 1100, ..., 5000], for relaxed problems
+  i.e. [1000, 1400, 1800, ..., 5000] for mixed-integer problems.

-  we use the budget range [1000, 5000] with a 400 discretization, i.e. [1000, 1400, 1800, ..., 5000] for mixed-integer problems.
+  Otherwise, we use three budget [1000, 2200, 3800] to do a test run.

-  You can choose the same budget ranges, or only a few points of budgets, to run the script.
+- Step 4: with `linear_solver_opt`, choose the linear solver for `CyIpopt`.
+If not specified, it will use the default linear solver, which is `ma27` if you have HSL, otherwise `mumps`.

-- Step 4: with `initializer_option` and `curr_results`, select initial solutions to initialize the problem, and provide file paths for these solutions
+- Step 5: with `initializer_option` and `curr_results`, select initial solutions to initialize the problem, and provide file paths for these solutions

   You can choose from: A- and D-optimality, with mixed-integer or continuous options.
 In the paper, both objective functions and both mixed-integer and continuous frameworks are considered and solved.
 Refer to Eq.
 (11) in section 2.3 for the MO problem with mixed-integer and continuous options, Eq.
 (12), (13) in section 2.4 for A- and D-optimality.

-- Step 5: store results for drawing figures
+- Step 6: store results for drawing figures

   To do this, define the param `file_store_name` with a string you given, for e.g., "MINLP_result_".